*This post may contain affiliate links

 How does it work?

 Let me first say that these sites are completely free to use.
 Retailers pay them for sending traffic their way thus allowing the cashback site to give some of that money to you.
 The percentage of cashback is different for every retailer, but some can range from 2%-20% or more!

-Lately, I’ve been using BeFrugal and so far so good.
-They offer cashback at over 5,000 stores and also alert you of current deals going on.
+Lately, I’ve been using Ebates and so far so good.
+They offer cash back at your favorite stores and pay you by either check or Paypal.
 When you sign up you get a $10 sign-up bonus that you can use towards your purchases.

 Hit the clearance rack

 If you’ve never shopped the clearance rack then you’re missing out on some serious savings.
 I’m-err-’frugal’ so whether I’m shopping online or in-store I always make sure to see what’s on clearance. (*Tip: If you’re shopping online many tabs say sale instead of clearance).